IshaGala/WanderLust/README.md

 Whether you're looking to share your space or discover new stays, WanderLust offers a simplified and elegant solution for modern travel experiences.
 ## ✨ Features

-- 🔐 **User Authentication**
+- 🔐 **User Authentication (Sessions & Cookies)**
-  Users can register, log in, and log out securely using Passport.js.
+  Users can register, log in, and log out securely using sessions and cookies.

-- 🏠 **Create, Read, Update, Delete (CRUD) Listings**
+- 🏠 **CRUD Listings**
-  Authenticated users can add new stays, edit existing ones, and delete their own listings.
+  Authenticated users can create, update, and delete their property listings.

 - 🖼️ **Image Upload with Cloudinary**
   Upload and manage multiple images per listing, stored securely on Cloudinary.

 - 📍 **Location-Based Listings**
-  Listings include location details, and integration with Mapbox allows users to view stay locations on a dynamic map.
+  Listings include location details.
+Mapbox integration allows users to visualize stays on an interactive map.

 - 💬 **Reviews & Ratings**
-  Logged-in users can leave reviews and ratings for stays to help other users make informed decisions.
+  Users can post reviews and ratings for listings, helping others make informed decisions.

 - 💻 **Responsive Design**
-  Fully responsive layout that works across desktops, tablets, and mobile devices.
+  Optimized layout for seamless experience across desktops, tablets, and mobile devices.

-- ⚙️ **Flash Messages & Error Handling**
+- ⚙️ **Flash Messaging & Error Handling**
-  Real-time feedback for user actions (e.g., login errors, successful listings, etc.).
+  Get instant feedback on actions like login, signup, review submission, etc.

-- 🔒 **Authorization Middleware**
+- 🔒 **Authorization & Ownership Control**
-  Protects routes to ensure only the listing owner can edit or delete their content.
+  Only listing owners can modify or delete their own content using authorization middleware.

-- 📦 **RESTful Routing**
+- 📦 **RESTful Routing Architecture**
-  Clean and organized routing structure following RESTful principles.
+  Modular route structure following REST conventions for scalability and maintainability.